-The school invited the parents and grandparents to come and enjoy the lectures that the students will hear from lecturers who are guest entrepreneurs, and from the lectures of sixth graders who participate in entrepreneurship classes that will be given to fourth and fifth graders.
+The school invited the parents and grandparents to come and enjoy the lectures of guest entrepreneurs, and of the sixth graders who participate in entrepreneurship classes.

-The guest entrepreneurs at the "HaYovel" School include:
+The guest entrepreneurs at the "HaYovel" School were:

 Mali Merton - Volunteer of the SpaceIL spacecraft project